 Step 4: Click the Merge and Center button in the Alignment section of the ribbon at the top of the window.

-Using one of the methods described above should help you to solve your problem.
+Using one of the methods described above should help you to solve your problem of how to enlarge cells in Excel.
 If you would like further information on changing cell sizes in Excel 2010, you can read this article.

-If you are in the market for a new laptop and want something that will come with a free, non-trial version of Excel, you should check out our review of the Dell Inspiron i15R-2632sLV.
+If you are in the market for a new laptop and want something that will run Excel well, you should check out the Microsoft Surface Pro.
 Not only does it have a ton of awesome features, but it is priced very reasonably for a machine that is built for both performance and portability.